Sanskar-16/Sanskar-16.github.io/README.md

 - Well Experienced in waiting tables, closing shift, managing orders.
 - Responsibly handle cash whenever needed.
 - Converse with customers for feedback on the service provided and how can it be improved.

-### Volunteer (April 2017 - June 2017)
-The Akanksha Foundation
-- Worked as a Volunteer to align the HR activities in MS Excel during appraisals.
-- Helped the team with Employee data and MIS.
-- Coordination with the HR team and field Volunteer for organizing an annual day.

 ***
 ## Positions of responsibility